apurvadb/MCPyViewer/README.md

 ```
 Once the pipeline has been succesfully executed, the resulting breakpoint data can be used for visualization.

-Please ensure that the resulting files are stored in the following folder structure in your working directory :
+Please ensure that the searcHPV results are stored in a output folder starting with "Sample_" for each sample analyzed.
+For example : **Sample_{your_sample_name}/**

-    {your_work_dir}/searcHPV_results/Sample_{your_sample_name}/

-This is required for proper execution of the pipelines.
+This is important for proper execution of the pipelines.

 ## Getting started